Netatalk 4.4.0

 Cache-Focused Tests

 Tests 9-12 are specifically designed to highlight directory cache performance improvements in netatalk.
 These tests benefit significantly from optimized cache validation and probabilistic validation features.
-Use the -C option to run only these cache-focused tests.
+Use the -K option to run only these cache-focused tests.

 Examples